top of page

 This page also includes an overarching reflection and references.

-This webpage includes a demonstration of my competence within Individualized Education Plans and 504 plans through the explanation of how each plan provides support to students, the legal requirements of each plan, and how each plan can specifically benefit Deaf and hard of hearing (DHH) students.
-Additionally, I report on the implications of these plans for school interpreters and which team members are included in the creation and enforcement of these plans.
-Finally, I report on the three main takeaways regarding the differences in the plans that I found during my research.
-The page concludes with an overarching reflection about my experience in learning and creating this page.
+This webpage demonstrates my competence in Individualized Education Plans (IEPs) and 504 plans by explaining how these plans support students, their legal requirements, and their relevance for deaf and hard of hearing students.
+Additionally, I address the implications for school interpreters and the roles of team members involved in creating and enforcing these plans.
+Finally, I identify three key takeaways regarding the differences between the plans identified through my research.
+The page concludes with a reflection on my learning process throughout its development.

 Individualized Education Plan (IEP)